Alhzz/Animal-Bites/README.md

 # What we do?
 * Analyse which is the most animal that bite people.
 * Analyse how the most animal that bite look like.
+* Analyse what species of the animal that bite people the most.
-* Analyse which duration that most animal bite people.
+* Analyse how species of the animal that bite people the most look like.

 # What we use?(Libraries and Modules)
 * Pandas
 * Pygal

+# What we got?
+* Most of animal that bite people is dog.
+* The most dog that bite people is brown.
+* Species of the dog that bite people the most is pitbull.
+* The most pitbull that bite people is brown.

 # Group member
 | Picture   | Name           |Student ID  |